I am sure you are sick of reading these and I am sick of posting them. But what has to be has to still be done to stop Reverse Domain Name Hijacking.

 So from now on we must ROAST these Reverse Domain Name Hijackers (RDNH).
 Ah you say but Rick what have you been doing if you are not already roasting them?
 Well there are some innovative ways we will begin to get the attention of these companies.
 But we will leave that for another day because this CONTENT is right here and not going away anytime soon.

 Harsh?
 You bet!!
-These folks join Procter and Gamble and any others.
+These folks join Procter and Gamble and Jaguar/Landrover and many others.
 But P&G BOUGHT the domain name later on.

 Try to hijack a domain name and you will be shamed publicly because public opinion is the way to stop bad behavior when the laws out there are not adequate enough to do the job.
 Each of these companies will receive an increasingly HARSHER post from me because they are not ignorant of what they are doing.
 In almost every case they KNEW what they were doing and their INTENT was to STEAL using a governing body as their pawns!